 Biggest range ever

-The high-roof Transit features 81 inches of interior cargo height, enough headroom for a person standing six foot, five inches tall to stand upright in the cargo area.
-The medium roof can accommodate up to 72 inches of cargo height and the low roof has 56 inches of cargo height to provide an ideal combination of payload management, upfit readiness and garageability.
-Cargo volume ranges from 256 cubic feet to more than 550 cubic feet – nearly 75 percent more space than a Chevrolet Express.
+The high-roof Transit van features 81.5 inches of interior cargo height, enough headroom for a person 6 feet, 4 inches tall to stand upright in the cargo area.
+The medium-roof model can accommodate up to 72 inches of cargo height, while the low-roof model has almost 56 inches of cargo height to provide an ideal combination of payload management, upfit readiness and garageability.

-Transit’s rear cargo doors open 270 degrees for easy rear cargo space access.
+Transit’s rear cargo doors can open up to 270 degrees for easy loading and unloading.

-The interior of each Transit van features advanced, durable LED lighting and has been developed for easy upfit of racks, bins, shelving and other cargo storage and hauling solutions.
+The interior has been developed for easy upfit of racks, bins, shelving and other cargo storage and hauling solutions.
 The largest passenger version can carry up to 15 people.

-Transit is available with a wide variety of comfort and convenience options.
-A 6.5-inch touch-screen display with navigation and SYNC® with MyFord Touch® – Ford’s highly acclaimed voice-activated communications and entertainment system – is also available.
+A 6.5-inch touch screen display with navigation and SYNC® with MyFord Touch® – Ford’s highly acclaimed voice-activated communications and entertainment system – is also available.

 The all-new Ford Transit was designed with improved handling, steering and ride qualities.